Former Seahawks running back Alex Collins dies at 28

 “I’m always on my toes and my lower body, my calf muscles and what not,” he said in 2016.
 “It’s a lot of fun working with them and learning something new, especially since I didn’t think I could do it.”

-Collins was not re-signed by the Seahawks after becoming a free agent following the 2021 season and had not been on an NFL roster since.
+Collins was not re-signed by the Seahawks after becoming a free agent following the

-His 2021 season ended when he was placed on Injured Reserve with ab abdomen injury on Jan.
-4, 2022, before Seattle’s final game of the season.
+His 2021 season ended when he was placed on Injured Reserve with an abdomen injury on Jan.
+4, 2022, before Seattle’s final game of the season..

+He had not been on an NFL roster since 2021 but played this spring with the Memphis Showboats of the United States Football League, rushing for 98 yards on 33 carries before being placed on Injured Reserve in May.

 This story will be updated.